 The second consideration will be the type of workout you want to do.
 There are all sorts of different exercise regimes, and equipment varies accordingly.
 For example, if you want to do pilates or yoga workouts for an hour each day, you probably just need (in some combination) a ball, a mat, and a stereo.
 You can throw in a television and DVD player as well; in fact, this type of distracting equipment can be very helpful when it comes to completing your workout.
 Or maybe you work all day on the floor of a factory making round slings and have build up your arms quite a lot.
 That might mean you want more leg work with your home workout.
 You could also work and sit at a desk.
 This would mean you probably want a total workout when you get home.

 Weight training or cardio through biking or a treadmill will mean, of course, that you need an entirely different set of equipment, and that will lead to the question of space in your home.
 There are plenty of compact machines out there for both types of workout, and they are worth looking at to fit any floor plan.
 If a recent injury or foot pain is what is stopping you from keeping up with your regular fitness routine, it may be time to visit a foot specialist.
 They can assess any injuries you may have, suggest a treatment plan and perhaps fit you with a pair of custom orthotics.
-At Winterpeg.ca we trust the foot doctors at the Toronto Foot Clinic.
+At Winterpeg.ca we trust the dentists at the Appletree Dental For Kids clinic in Newmarket, Ontario.